Christian Harrison: 2024–25: Doubles success: New partnership, first title, Masters semifinals, top 20

 Harrison won his 11th Challenger title in Winnipeg with Cannon Kingsley and fourth of the season, and reached the top 100 in the doubles rankings on 15 July 2024.

 Partnering with Rajeev Ram, Harrison reached the doubles final at the 2025 Auckland Classic, but withdrew before the match against Nikola Mektić and Michael Venus due to Ram suffering an arm injury.

 Alongside Evan King, he won his first ATP Tour doubles title at the 2025 Dallas Open, defeating Ariel Behar and Robert Galloway in the final.
 Within three weeks they lifted their second title, also an ATP 500 in Acapulco, having qualified for the main draw.
-They defeated fourth seeds Sadio Doumbia and Fabien Reboul 6-4, 6-0 in a 56-minute final.
+They defeated fourth seeds Sadio Doumbia and Fabien Reboul 6–4, 6–0 in a 56-minute final.

 At the 2025 BNP Paribas Open the pair reached their first Masters semifinal as wildcards with wins over Matthew Ebden and John Peers and seventh-seeded Argentines Maximo Gonzalez and Andres Molteni.
 As a result Harrison reached a new career-high ranking of world No. 36 on 17 March 2025.
 At the next Masters in Miami, the pair reached back-to-back quarterfinals upsetting third seeds Simone Bolelli and Andrea Vavassori and as a result he reached the top 30 in the rankings.
 The pair reached another semifinal at the 2025 Mutua Madrid Open but again lost, this time to the world No. 1 pair Marcelo Arevalo and Mate Pavic.
 As a result they both reached new career-high rankings in the top 20 in the rankings on 5 May 2025.

+In October, Harrison and King defeated Hugo Nys and Édouard Roger-Vasselin in the final to win the European Open in Brussels.

+2026: Australian and US Open doubles titles

+Seeded sixth, and playing just their second tournament together, Harrison and new partner Neal Skupski won the Australian Open, defeating wildcard entrants Jason Kubler and Marc Polmans in the final.
+In September, they defeated Kevin Krawietz and Tim Pütz in the final to win the US Open.